asher27/amazon-clone/README.md

 ```

 ### `useHistory() -> useNavigate()`
-use useNavigate() other than useHistory() since function changed since i'm using React 17 version.
+have used useNavigate() other than useHistory() since function changed since i'm using React 17 version.
 ```javascript
 navigate = useNavigate()
 navigate('/urlToGo..')